ankitSwarnkar001/blogging-website/README.md

-# BlogSphere - A Modern Blogging Platform
+# Ank's Review - A Modern Blogging Platform

-Welcome to BlogSphere, a clean, responsive, and modern blogging website built with HTML5, CSS3, and vanilla JavaScript.
+Welcome to Ank's Review, a clean, responsive, and modern blogging website built with HTML5, CSS3, and JavaScript.
 This project serves as a frontend template that can be easily integrated with a backend system.

 ## Features